Efficient and Near-Optimal Online Portfolio Selection: Efficient implementation

 First, as we verify in Appendix~\ref{apx:derivatives}, function~$P_{t}^\res$, to be minimized in each round of~\OurAlgo{} after the reparametrization~\eqref{def:affine-reparametrization}, is self-concordant.
 Such functions were initially proposed in~\cite{nesterov1994interior} as the ones for which Newton's method has a global convergence guarantee.
 Moreover, it converges quadratically when initialized at a point with a small Newton decrement.
 On the other hand, when proving Theorem~\ref{th:volumetric} we have shown (when bounding~$\Dec_{t}$) that portfolio~$w_{t}$ gives a small Newton decrement in terms of~$P_{t-1}^\res$.
 As such, Newton's method run from~$\wt w_{t} \approx w_{t} [= \argmin_{w \in \Delta_d} P_{t-1}(w)]$ will produce an accurate approximation~$\wt w_{t+1}$ of~$w_{t+1}$ in just a few steps, enforcing that~$\wt w_{t+1} \approx w_{t+1}$.

 Furthermore, the convergence guarantees for Newton's method, when run on a self-concordant function, are {\em affine-invariant}---just as the regret bound established in Theorem~\ref{th:volumetric}.
 This would not be so if we used, instead, a first-order method such as~gradient descent.
-Given a substantial research effort that had been spent in obtaining affine-invariant regret guarantees for various algorithms,\footnote{Specifically, getting rid of the gradient norm parameters~$G_2, G_{\infty}$; cf.~Table~\ref{tab:rates} and the accompanying discussion.} it would be quite unsatisfactory if such a regret bound---even an optimal one---came only at the price of a computational guarantee that lacks affine-invariance.
-(We stress this point, as it seems to be rather poorly understood in the theoretical machine learning and online optimization communities.)
+Given substantial efforts spent on obtaining affine-invariant regret guarantees for various algorithms \odima{(specifically, on getting rid of the gradient norm parameters~$G_2, G_{\infty}$; cf.~Table~\ref{tab:rates} and the accompanying discussion),} it would be quite unsatisfactory if such a regret bound---even an optimal one---came only at the price of a computational guarantee that lacks affine-invariance.

 Finally, we have at our disposal a computationally cheap approximate second-order oracle for~$P_t$ (and thus for~$P_t^\res$ as well).
 Namely, it can be verified (see Lemma~\ref{lem:volumetric-grad-and-hess}) that the gradient of~$V_t(w)$ is